On March 23, 2002, the CAPE-OPEN Laboratories Network held its Annual General Assembly of Members at DECHEMA in Frankfurt, Germany.

 The only Associate Member present was JGC, represented by Hiroshi Okada.
 The Assembly welcomed as guests DECHEMA, represented by Dr Richard SASS, and Degussa, represented by Dr Ralf JANOWSKY.

-Picture of Bertrand BRAUNSCHWEIGBertrand BRAUNSCHWEIG opened the meeting by explaining that this meeting represented the relaunch of CO-LaN, after the revised Master Plan and Bylaws generated at the end of Global CAPE-OPEN.
+Bertrand BRAUNSCHWEIG opened the meeting by explaining that this meeting represented the relaunch of CO-LaN, after the revised Master Plan and Bylaws generated at the end of Global CAPE-OPEN.
 He also confirmed that Version 1.0 of the CAPE-OPEN standard would be published on the last day of Global CAPE-OPEN and the next issues of CAPE Update would be published soon after.

 There was general agreement amongst the Full Members that the top priority was to get enough CAPE-OPEN functionality implemented commercially to allow routine use to be established in some sectors of the process industries.
 This would generate valuable feedback to both users and vendors, which would allow informed decisions to be made about future progress.